cnh995/armFixerBot/README.md

 Subreddit /r/ArmFixerBot has been created to gather ideas from the community and so users can notify me of bugs.

 Created new repo due to sensitive information within revision history.
 (Oops)

+- May 12, 2016

+The bot is now in version 2.1.

+Added compatibility for Linux.
+(Script is now running on Debian, errors were given when running the bot asking for correct encoding.)